 Typically, the pain associated with arthritis is caused by joint damage.
 Different forms of arthritis pain have different causes, risk factors, and effects on the body.
 For example, in osteoarthritis, wear-and-tear damage to cartilage can result in a bone grinding directly on another bone, which causes pain and restricts movement.

 However, in rheumatoid arthritis, the body’s immune system attacks its joint and inflames the synovium – the thin membrane that lines the joint capsule – causing redness, swelling, and pain.
 Risk factors of arthritis pain include (but is not limited to):

 - A joint fluid test can help confirm a diagnosis of arthritis.
 Joint fluid is obtained by inserting a needle into the joint space.

-- Arthoscopy can reveal damage in the joint by inserting a small, flexible tube – called an arthoscope—through an incision near the joint to transmit images from inside the joint.
+- Arthroscopy can reveal damage in the joint by inserting a small, flexible tube – called an arthroscope – through an incision near the joint to transmit images from inside the joint.

 The goal of arthritis pain management and treatment is to reduce pain, improve function, and prevent further joint damage.
 The underlying cause of arthritis cannot be cured.
 The most effective treatment for arthritis depends on the type of arthritis being treated – and the condition of the patient.
 At PMIR Medical Center, we offer a variety of treatment options for arthritis that includes: